piluex/openvpn_two_factor_bot/README.md

 This is the best readme you will get.
 If you can't manage to make it work then I guess you'll be manually copying numbers from your phone to your PC.
 Nice!

+# On getting your TOTP key

+I forgot how to do that.
+It was something like capturing packets when you register it.
+The number travels from here to there when it's added to OpenVPN.
+It's painfull to recover from the phone app.